-Links Mentioned in the Episode
+Links Mentioned in this Episode

-- Personal Finance for PhDs: Schedule a Seminar
+- Personal Finance for PhDs: Community

 - Personal Finance for PhDs: Podcast Hub

 - Personal Finance for PhDs: Subscribe to the mailing list

 00:00 Josephine: If anyone is considering to come, I would say before you hand in that resignation letter, really do an inventory analysis in terms of your financial needs and maybe also pay off any loans, if you can.
 If you have any loans, you can pay them off.
 If you have a car, sell it, you weren’t needed at least for a year.
 So yeah, that’s really doing a financial inventory to make sure that you are in the right place.

 00:34 Emily: Welcome to the Personal Finance for PhDs Podcast: A Higher Education in Personal Finance.
 I’m your host, Dr. Emily Roberts.

 00:42 Emily: This is Season 8, Episode 5, and my guest today is Josephine Shikongo-Asino, a second-year PhD student at Oklahoma State University from Namibia.
 This is Josephine’s second stint as an international graduate student in the US, having completed a Fulbright fellowship about ten years ago.
 She has great advice for prospective and rising international graduate students in the US about the financial transition into graduate school.
 We discuss funding models, the importance of saving and debt reduction prior to matriculating, researching cost of living, visa restrictions on working, credit and debt, budgeting, remittances, and more.
 Josephine’s excellent advice nearly always applies to prospective and rising domestic graduate students as well; this episode is for everyone!